Have you visited Bruges? Are you planning to spend a weekend in Bruges in Belgium?

 Address: Dijver 12, 8000 Bruge

-You could call it the leaning tower of Belfry as the tower leans a metre to the east.
+You could call it the leaning tower of Belfry as it leans a metre to the east.

 You can pay a small fee and climb the 366 steps for spectacular views of Bruges.
 The Tower stands 83 m high.
 The tower was used as a watchtower.
 There are different bells located inside the tower to indicate: